StephUl/Hello-World/README.md

 Hi, I'm Stephen and I'm interested in computer programming on Microsoft environnement.
 Now I'll do my best to improve my skills and become a good developer like You.
-Thank You all
+Thank You.

-Best regards
+Best regard
+Stephen